cmaxw/devchat-eleventy/src/my-javascript-story/mjs-130-javan-makhmali.md

   - podcast
   - Javan Makhmali
   - Charles Max Wood
+question1: How  much school is needed to become a developer?
+answer1: >-
+  Computer Science is an industry which welcomes self-taught developers and a lot of teaching material is available online.
 ---
 This week, My Javascript Story welcomes Javan Makhmali, Programmer at Basecamp from Ann Arbor, Michigan.